Decisions MCP Server

 2. Right-click the Named Session and select Get Named Session Value.

-3. Copy the generated Session ID.
+3. Copy the generated Named Session Value.